This page may contain affiliate links, see our disclaimer here.

-Cretan Music - Kritiki Musiki is an alchemical fusion of musician and instrument.
+Cretan Music - Kritiki Musiki is an alchemical fusion of artist and instrument.
 Below we explore the exotic intruments that sing with such unique voices, their histories and their skilled makers.

-The Cretan lyra - Kρητική λύρα is in many ways the voice of Cretan music.
+The Kritiki lyra - Kρητική λύρα is in many ways the voice of our music.
 The lyra carries and accentuates the potency of the mantinada, a poetic art that still thrives in the beautiful Mediterranean island of Crete.

 The lyra creates a musical tapestry, with its invigorating and entrancing voice, lifting your spirits and your body to it’s feet to dance in time with the kefi that only once experienced can be understood.
 Cretan music is full of the rhythms created by the lyra.

 The Cretan Lyra is an enigmatic and truly unique instrument that survives a controversial 600 years of existence with little alteration to it's form, with it’s emotion filled and trance inducing voice that has won the hearts of even the hardiest of Cretan adartes.
 So much so, that this small and compact instrument has become the instrument of choice to bring life to the passionate and powerful Kritiki mantinada into Cretan music.

 The Cretan Lyra is a physically simple yet stunning 3 stringed violin-like instrument that is pear shaped with a lightly curved top and an arched back.

 The soundboard has two small semi-circular sound holes.
 It is played with a bow, which in the earlier years was strung with hawk bells to greater emphasize the rhythm.
 The use of hawk-bells is sadly rarely seen today, used mainly by players from the remoter villages who play with a more retrospective style, or the rizitika or roots of Cretan music.